PopsisJoy/PopsisJoy/README.md

 ## Hi there 👋

+My name is Michael.

+I'm a semi-retired long-time C/C++ developer.

+Currently messing about with more modern flavours of C++ that I'm not familiar with.
+Also Python.

 <!--
 **PopsisJoy/PopsisJoy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.